 This course introduces students to the theory of organizational behaviour (the study of people at work in organizations).
 It examines the behaviours of individuals working alone or in teams, and how organizations' characteristics, management practices and other factors influence this behaviour, and ultimately organizational effectiveness.
 It also examines the process of organizational change.

-Prerequisite: One of the following: BUS 100, BUS 305, DVST 305, PS 121 differences that impact business interactions and cross-cultural communication.
+Prerequisite: One of the following: BUS 100, BUS 305, DVST 305, PS 121

 BUS 261 Global Business Practices (3) O